cursusdb/cursusdb/readme.md

 - ``201`` - Database user removed successfully.

 ## Todo
-- [CRITICAL] Catch EOF and remove from connections queue on cluster and node.
+- Get insertions on nodes up to par with select.
 - Create backup nodes which when one node becomes unavailable to start at shutting down nodes state replicating and replacing it's position on the clusters(s).
 This is a peer-2-peer like activity.

 ### Ports